thanadet-u/hecto_t/README.md

 # hecto_t
-Text editor written in rust(in hope of learning the language), https://philippflenker.com/hecto/
+A text editor written in rust following a tutorial by Philipp Flenker, [hecto](https://philippflenker.com/hecto/).

+The goal of this project is to learn a new programming language, and cli text editors are cool.